 Multiple Broken or Fractured Bones

-These construction injuries most frequently affect the following parts of your body:
+These construction site injuries most frequently affect the following parts of your body:

 Depending on the number of bones involved, where they’re located, and the seriousness of the damage done to them, these types of accidents can require amputation of part or all of your affected limb or limbs.